5 things my kids say make them feel more important than my business:

 She’s like, “I know you’re a good mom.
 And I know that even when you mess up and you have a bad chapter that it’s going to be okay, because you’re going to have a good chapter next.”

 I think even your little kids can answer these questions.
-Obviously not an infant or even maybe a toddler, an older toddler probably could.
 I have asked my kids that question multiple times over the years and it has always been very insightful.
 I encourage you to ask your kids the same question I asked mine:

 How can I make you feel more important than my business?